 Died once) must all be died again?

-The icon of the Raising of Lazarus is by the hand of Andrea Ward.
-She’s an iconographer, an artist, and an artisan, and you can see more of the beautiful things she creates (including more icons) on her website.
+The icon of the Raising of Lazarus is by the hand of Matushka Andrea Ward.
+She was an iconographer, an artist, and an artisan, a woman given to hospitality and generosity.
+May her memory be eternal.

 Like Jonah on the Third Day: Although Jonah is officially commemorated in September, I always think of Holy Saturday as being his feastday.